ds-example/coding-challenge/README.md

 ### Storybook

-This project uses Storybook for its development enviWronment.
+This project uses Storybook for its development environment.
 Storybook is a great way of developing UI components in isolation.
 It provides conventions for writing "stories" for your components, which are really just ways of showcasing specific states and variations that you need your component to support.

-Within Storybook, each component gets a `*.stories.js` file that has a series of exports, with each being what we call a story.
+Within Storybook, each component gets a `{component}.stories.js` file that has a series of exports, with each being what we call a story.
 Stories are named in CapitalCase and should be named descriptively.

 For instance, we have a story called `Base` for our default Button component, along with a story called `Brand` to showcase our Brand Button variant.